TERMS AND CONDITIONS

 Subscriber will not rely on any representation or warranty implied or expressed by any persons other than an authorized member of InterCloud9 with regards to InterCloud9 products and services.

 In the event credit card or other form of payment is denied, InterCloud9 may discontinue service immediately.
-Payment must be made within 5 business days or service may be terminated and a $50 cancellation fee will apply.
+Payment must be made within 5 business days or service may be terminated.

 Subscriber understands and agrees that in the event additional minute usage exceeds Subscriber's purchased minutes by one or both of the following (1) $50; or (2) 10% of Subscriber's average monthly use; InterCloud9 at its sole discretion may charge subscribers credit card for all outstanding charges.
 In the event that the credit card issuer (1) declines any charges; or (2) requests return of payments previously made to InterCloud9, InterCloud9 reserves the right to terminate or suspend service without prior notice.